Dear John and Jane Public,

 I understand that you probably know very little about diabetes.
 Before March 17, 2000 I was just as ignorant.
 Not knowing is okay.
 There are many things that I don’t know about but I am always willing to learn.
 I wish that more of you were as well.

 If you open your mind and learn, I am hoping that you will also begin to have more empathy and feel less inclined to point blame at the victims.
-For some reason, a lot of the general public thinks that it is okay to blame people with diabetes for their condition. it doesn’t matter if they are 2 or 92, many people feel that if they have diabetes they must have done something to make it happen.
+For some reason, a lot of the general public thinks that it is okay to blame people with diabetes for their condition. it doesn’t matter if they are 2 or 92, many people feel that if someone has diabetes that they must have done something to make it happen.

 In making that assumption you are hurting people like me, my child and many others who did nothing more than be born with genes that led their bodies to attack themselves.

-You would think that after 15 years I would have a tough skin–I do.
+You would think that after all of these years that I would have a tough skin–I do.
 I am used to well meaning people passing judgments on food that my child can or cannot eat.
 I am used to people telling me that they understand my worries because their grandmother developed diabetes last year at age 75.
 I am used to people saying that my child must have it really bad because he uses an insulin pump.

 My genes may have played a role in this attack.
 I have no family history of Type 1 diabetes and very little of Type 2 but I will accept that somewhere in my genetic makeup, there may have been some code that when passed onto his tiny body, created the havoc that led to his diagnosis.

-I will accept that my ignorance of illnesses like diabetes and my faith in the medical community delayed my son getting treatment much later than he should have.
+My ignorance of illnesses like diabetes and my faith in the medical community delayed my son getting treatment much later than he should have.
+I will accept that.
 I believed the ER doctor who examined him and told me that he just had the flu.
-That misdiagnosis almost cost my son his life but I will take the blame for listening to him even for a short while.
+That misdiagnosis almost cost my son his life but I will take the blame for listening to the doctor, even for a short while.

 As you can see, I don’t need you to add to my guilt with nonsense.
 There are enough real contributors to keep me feeling horrible but they don’t.
 Keeping my son alive and healthy for the past 15 years have been a greater priority.
 It has been more important to learn about his disease, get him the best medical treatment, and teach him how to take care of himself than wallow in guilt and blame.